oskar-adamczyk/ruby-coding-test/README.md

 from my perspective :)
 4. Selected psql because a) Personally, I feel comfortable with this sql engine b) Flexibility and power is quite high comparing to downside of a bit higher entry threshold :)
+5. I assumed that we always (by default) want to order entries by score (from SQL perspective considering NULL values).
+Maybe it is too bold, but I thought about it as something quite natural to order entries this way - as well from business perspective.
+I would ofc ask about that in real life environment ;) I assumed as well that for some reason it is possible to have NULL score (e.g. initializing entry).
+Again, normally I would ask if this should be possible and if not - then constrain it via validation on model + NOT NULL on DB

 TODOs: